ddeville/scripts/README.md

 # Scripts

-A bunch of scripts/configs I use on every machine I set up.
+A bunch of configs I use on every machine I set up.
+This repo is named scripts mostly for historical reasons.

 A few requirements: